$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Benchmark results

+As the results following these strategies do not seem to differ substantially, we report the \textit{average-dag} results and refer to Appendix~\ref{sec:app_c} for the remaining experiments.
+A brief overview of the algorithms and metrics is provided in Section~\ref{sec:alg_metrics}.
+We standardize the data sampled in each of the \(100\) simulation runs before structure learning and report the average varsortability in Table~\ref{table:varsort} in Section~\ref{sec:app_c}.
+The sortnregress (snr) routine serves as a reference point, as on standardized data it corresponds to choosing some ordering at random and regressing each node on its ancestors (\textit{random regress}) \citep[see also][]{Reisach2021}.

+Figures~\ref{fig:full_benchmark} and~\ref{fig:station3_benchmark} illustrate the benchmark results for the full line and Station \(3\), respectively.
+We focus on Station \(3\) because its results differ significantly from those of the full line.
+The benchmark results for the remaining four process stations are displayed in Section~\ref{sec:app_c}.

+Regarding the full line benchmark results in Figure \ref{fig:full_benchmark}, the default methods fail to beat an empty graph in terms of structural Hamming distance (SHD).
+Overall, NOTEARS performs best in terms of SHD and SID, but this is partly due to its tendency to output very sparse graphs, as evidenced by low Recall scores.
+Linear methods such as DirectLiNGAM and the PC algorithm with standard partial correlation tests perform similarly to \textit{random regress}.
+GraN-DAG exhibits higher variability in results, with highly variable precision and very low recall and F1 scores.

+Inspecting the results from Station \(3\) depicted in Figure \ref{fig:station3_benchmark}, we observe that most selected algorithms outperform random regress, especially in terms of structural intervention distance (SID) and F1 score.
+DirectLiNGAM exhibits the best performance across most metrics, while GraN-DAG again struggles with precision, recall, and F1.
+The PC algorithm and SCORE perform similarly, and NOTEARS fails to beat \textit{random regress} in this case.

+We emphasize that these results are based on out-of-the-box implementations of the algorithms, with no attempt to tune them to the data.
+Additionally, all the considered methods ignore the prior knowledge implied by the layered structure of the processes.
+We expect that causal discovery tools that can efficiently incorporate the layered structure will achieve better performance.
+Furthermore, tuning the hyperparameters of the algorithms and using statistical methods that are better equipped to handle complex nonlinear relationships is likely to yield better results.

-Although very limited, this first prototype of a benchmark study reveals that the data one may create with \texttt{causalAssembly} are challenging for standard off-the-shelf methods.
-This largely confirms results conducted on empirical data in the sense that learning accuracy presented in the literature on the basis of synthetic data overestimates performance on more complex datasets \cite{Constantinou2021,Rios2022}.
+While limited, this first benchmark study reveals that standard off-the-shelf methods struggle with data generated by \texttt{causalAssembly}.
+This largely corroborates findings from empirical studies, which show that the learning accuracy reported in the literature on synthetic data overestimates performance on more complex datasets \citep{Constantinou2021,Rios2022}.